shanselman/Pyjion/README.md

 ## Using Pyjion

-To get started, you need to have .NET installed, with Python 3.9 or 3.10 and the Pyjion package (I also recommend using a virtual environment).
+To get started, you need to have .NET installed, with Python 3.10 and the Pyjion package (I also recommend using a virtual environment).

 After importing pyjion, enable it by calling `pyjion.enable()` which sets a compilation threshold to 0 (the code only needs to be run once to be compiled by the JIT):